WintonTri/SmallProjects/README.md

 # SmallProjects
 **Dictionary**:

-A list/array of objects stored in sorted order by name.
+A list/array of objects stored in sorted order by name for this project.
+The time complexity of the search function is log(n), utilizing the binary search.

 **Heap**: